 Some pet insurance plans determine the amount of your claim refund using a benefit schedule.
 In some cases you might get back much less than you expect.

 What Is A Benefit Schedule Exactly?

-The image below is an example from the superior benefit schedule of one of the leading pet insurance companies, VPI.
-The first column of the benefit schedule lists the diagnosis for your claim and the dollar figures in the columns to the right are the specific reimbursement amounts for that diagnosis.
+The image below is an excerpt from VPI's superior benefit schedule.
+The first column lists the specific diagnosis for your claim.
+The dollar figures in the columns to the right are the specific reimbursement amounts for each diagnosis code.

 Actual Benefit Schedule Excerpt for a Diagnosis of Cardiomyopathy

 In the example above, the total amount that you could be reimbursed for a primary diagnosis of cardiomyopathy is the sum of $216 plus $315, a total of $531.